WasatchPhotonics/Wasatch.NET/README.md

 That said, some known areas for improvement can be found in our Backlog (below).

+# Known Issues

+**DO NOT CALL ModelConfig.write() TO SAVE EEPROM DATA AT THIS TIME**

+EEPROM data is being corrupted and I'm trying to figure out why.

 # Backlog

 - [ ] add EEPROM write to WinFormDemo